exil0867/docker-stack/README.md

 # docker-stack

-I don't think i will be keeping this reposotory updated.
+I don't think i will be keeping this repository updated.